Support this project

 0%

 Default AI fails 94% of the time at helping you discover when you're wrong.
-It's a yes-machine.
+That's a pattern worth noticing.

 Failure rate94%